 - Making spreadsheets to record number of shots per scene

-able to use technology for learning
+using technology for learning

-Powerpoint and Publisher can be integrated into writing activities.
+PowerPoint and Publisher can be integrated into writing activities.

 GarageBand opens doors for creating and designing music.
 An understanding of musicality is reinforced through the programme design.
-Children are made aware of the relevance of key, dynamics, pitch, rhythm, instrument quality – at their own level – and how it is relevant to the atmospheric or background sound of a moving image text.
+Children are made aware of the relevance of key, dynamics, pitch, rhythm, instrument quality – at their own level – and how it is relevant to the atmospheric or background sound of a screen text.

-- Wordprocessing skills are developed through various writing activities
+- Word processing skills are developed through various writing activities

-able to think creatively and independently
+thinking creatively and independently

 Once you start doing “what happens next?” prediction exercises, you will find that no two classes will develop the story in the same way.